 The Conference on the Regulation of Infrastructures is the annual event that brings together all the Areas of the Florence School of Regulation.
 This 8th edition aims to identify the key challenges of digitalisation for traditional network industries; discover various regulatory approaches to platforms and determine benefit scenarios for consumers and to the platforms itself.

 Digitalisation is transforming all industries, including the network industries.
-It is creating a new model of industrial organization as online platform intermediate multisided markets.
+It is creating a new model of industrial organization using online platform as intermediaries for multisided markets.
 As a matter of fact, digital platforms display all characteristics of the traditional network industries: network effects, efficiency, scale, concentration, market power, etc.

 The involvement of online platforms in the network industries benefits consumers by fulfilling unmet needs, often efficiently and at low cost.
 Platforms do this partly by exploiting access to existing network infrastructures that are often vital for national economic growth and wellbeing.
 However, if online platforms are allowed to sideline traditional network operators, it may mean that vital investment in building and maintaining the infrastructures on which these markets are founded becomes unsustainable in the long-term.

-Another important and linked issue concerns the regulatory approach to platforms, as the success of online platforms is achieved, in part, by exploiting regulatory environments that place incumbent firms at a disadvantage.
+Another pertinent issue concerns the regulatory approach to platforms, as the success of online platforms is achieved, in part, by exploiting regulatory environments that place incumbent firms at a disadvantage.
 There is a debate as to whether platforms should be subject to the same regulatory obligations as traditional network players, and whether platforms should have access to network services under regulated terms.

 This 8th Florence Conference on the Regulation of Infrastructures aims to:

-Papers will be presented in different parallel sessions dedicated to the following infrastructure sectors:
+Papers will be presented in the following parallel sessions: